Yrrrrrf/prism-ts/README.md

 2. Generate an API with prism-py
 3. Connect to the API with prism-ts
 4. Build your frontend with full type safety

-## Requirements

-- Deno ≥ 1.36.0 (for Deno projects)
-- Node.js ≥ 18.0.0 (when using with npm via deno2node)
-- A prism-py API to connect to

-## License

-MIT

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.